-How Does Check Engine Light Diagnosis Work?
+How Does Check Engine Light Diagnosis Work

 While driving, nothing is more concerning than seeing the check engine light suddenly illuminate on your dashboard.
 It’s a signal that your vehicle’s onboard diagnostics (OBD) system has detected a potential issue.
 But how does this diagnostic process actually work?
 Let’s look into the mechanics behind the check engine light and how it helps identify problems in your car.